chef-boneyard/vagrant-omnibus/README.md

 Currently this repo ships with a set of basic acceptance tests that will:

 * Provision a Vagrant instance.
-* Attempt to install Chef 11.4.0 using this plugin.
+* Attempt to install Chef using this plugin.
 * Perform a very basic chef-solo run to ensure Chef is in fact installed.

-The acceptance tests are run against the Vagrant providers mentioned above.
+The acceptance tests can be run against a subset of the Vagrant providers listed above.
 The acceptance tests can be run with:

 ```
-rake test:acceptance
+rake test:acceptance:PROVIDER_NAME
 ```

 And as expected, all acceptance tests only uses provisioner-less baseboxes and